-Topical is a daily email newsletter service that sends you “the most popular stories in your inbox daily” on any topic.
-To cut the description of Topical short, they fetch the top messages on whatever keyword you give them from the Twitter Search API and send you a daily email with the top links.
+Topical is a daily email newsletter service that sends you “the most popular stories [to]] your inbox daily”.
+To cut the description of Topical short, it fetch the top messages on whatever keyword you give them from the Twitter Search API and send you a daily email with the top links.
 The service also leaks your email address and the interest subscription list onto the public web.

 Each email address is assigned a unique account identifier.
 This identifier isn’t derived from the email address itself through a process like hashing (meaning it’s not guessable if you already know the email address), but is an arbitrary identifier of a format called UUID version 4.
 Such an identifier contains 122 bits of randomness and is virtually impossible to guess.
 This identifier is the only thing required to see the email address and interests of a user.
 In security terms, the account identifier (“username”) is also the account secret (“password”).